bluginbuhl/bluginbuhl/README.md

 # Hi there, I'm Ben!

-Currently, I'm a Scientific Software Developer at Enthought, Inc., in Austin, TX.
+I'm a Scientific Software Developer working for Enthought, Inc.

 **Things about me:**
 - I'm currently learning anything and everything